pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed division by zero error for question success rate
 * Fixed issue with section names that contained apostrophes
 * Fixed the answer explanation for free text questions not showing
+* Fixed additional text not displaying for certain questions in surveys
 * Changed the email message to respondent to use view page instead of mark
 * Added token for the results view page
 * Added the shortcode for the quiz/survey/poll on edit page